 TF-M builtin keys

-TF-M has several keys that are bound to the device itself instead of a secure partition.
-These keys must be accessed through a HAL function, either loading them from OTP or another platform-specific location.
-These keys are henceforth referred to as “builtin keys”, and include (but are not limited to):
+When TF-M is integrated on a platform, the platform itself can provide several keys for usage which are bound to the device instead of being owned by a specific secure partition.
+When those keys are readable by the secure processing environment, the platform must provide a function to load these keys in the HAL layer, either loading them from OTP or another platform specific location or subsystem.
+These keys are henceforth referred to as “builtin keys”, and might include (but are not limited to) the following:

 The Hardware Unique Key (HUK)

 tfm_builtin_key_loader component implements a mechanism to discover

 those keys and make them available to the PSA Crypto APIs for usage.
 Note that